 Dorothy Partin and Ed Fluker are featured in this article on the WLRN website out of Orlando, FL, for their role in a free lung clinic designed to help people with asthma.
 Ed started the clinic after realizing patients in his ER couldn’t afford the medications prescribed for them.
 “Honestly we’ll have patients who might have been seen in the ER 19 or 20 times prior to the clinic visit, and then after that, maybe once or twice in the next year,” he was quoted as saying.
-Read more about this unique clinic in your April 2014 issue of AARC Times.
+Read more about this unique clinic in the April issue of AARC Times.

 Becky Anderson speaks out for continued funding of her state’s Center for Tobacco Prevention and Control Policy agency in this article on the Prairie Public Broadcasting website out of North Dakota.
 “In the quest to allocate state resources towards investments that do the most good, for the most people, it makes no sense to marginalize the leading cause of chronic disease, disability and early death,” she was quoted as saying.